-Policy: Duty of Candour Policy

-- Cincy: This policy sets out when the duty of candour procedure must be

-Purpose: activated and to clarify staff responsibilities for complying with the

-ruipose. law.

-This is a new policy, next review date will be August 2025

-Review Date: This is a new policy, next review date will be August 2025

-Health (Tobacco, Nicotine etc. and Care)

-Legislation (Scotland) Act 2016

-Duty of Candour Procedure (Scotland) Regulations 2018.

-Equality and Human Rights

-Code of Conduct

-Other Relevant Policies Health and Safety

-Other Kelevant Foncies Data Protection

-Complaints

-Notifiable Events

-Standard 2: The RSL is open about and accountable for what it does.

-It understands and takes account of the needs and priorities of its

-SHR Regulatory tenants, service users and stakeholders.
-And its primary focus is the

-Standards sustainable achievement of these priorities.
+Policy: Duty of Candour Policy Purpose: This policy sets out when the duty of candour procedure must be activated and to clarify staff responsibilities for complying with the law.
+Review Date: This is a new policy, next review date will be August 2025 Legislation Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016 Duty of Candour Procedure (Scotland) Regulations 2018.
+Other Relevant Policies Equality and Human Rights Code of Conduct Health and Safety Data Protection Complaints Notifiable Events SHR Regulatory Standards Standard 2: The RSL is open about and accountable for what it does.
+It understands and takes account of the needs and priorities of its tenants, service users and stakeholders.
+And its primary focus is the sustainable achievement of these priorities.
 Standard 5: The RSL conducts its affairs with honesty and integrity.

-Health and Social Care: my support, my life

-4.4 I receive an apology if things go wrong with my care and support

-or my human rights are not respected, and the organisation takes

-responsibility for its actions.

-Care Inspectorate Scottish Social Services Code of Conduct:

-Guidance standards 1.4 Give workers clear information about their roles and

-responsibilities, relevant legislation and the policies and procedures

-they must follow in their work.

-Organisational Duty of Candour guidance March 2018

-Responsible Officer Care Service Manager

-Date reviewed by Policy

-Review Working Group 02 August 2022

-(PRWG):

-Date approved by Board

-(or PRWG if delegated):

-Publish on the Website: Yes

-I
+Health and Social Care: my support, my life 4.4 I receive an apology if things go wrong with my support or my human rights are not respected organisation takes responsibility for its actions.
+Care Inspectorate Guidance standards Scottish Social Services Code of Conduct: 1.4 Give workers clear information about their responsibilities, relevant legislation and the poprocedures they must follow in their work.
+Organisational Duty of Candour guidance March 20 Responsible Officer Care Service Manager Date reviewed by Policy Review Working Group (PRWG): Date approved by Board (or PRWG if delegated): Publish on the Website: Yes